-Celebrating upcoming nuptials is an age-old tradition, typically involving an all-girls bridal shower.
-However, as men have become more involved with the events surrounding the wedding, more and more women are letting the men in on the traditional “girls only” bridal shower and instead having a co-ed wedding shower.
+Celebrating upcoming nuptials is a long-standing tradition, typically involving an all-girls bridal shower (and there’s nothing wrong with that).
+However, as men have become more involved with the planning and events surrounding the wedding, and women have besties of both genders, men are being included in the fun with a co-ed wedding shower.

-Although we aren’t sure if co-ed wedding showers are here to stay, they have continued to gain steady popularity over the past few years.
+Originally, we weren’t sure if co-ed wedding showers were here to stay, but we are happy to say that they have continued to gain steady popularity over the past few years.

 These commingled parties also go by the names of:

 - Jack & Jill showers

 - His & Hers showers

 We’ve got answers to the questions everyone’s asking about this trend and some awesome tips for hosting and attending his and hers wedding showers in style.

 So, is a co-ed wedding shower similar to the traditional ever so girly bridal shower?